Darren Soto: Florida House of Representatives

-In 2006, Soto ran for the Florida House of Representatives from the 40th district, unsuccessfully challenging incumbent Andy Gardiner.
-In April 2007, he won the crowded Democratic primary in a special election to replace John Quinones, who had resigned to run for the Osceola County Commission.
+In 2006, Soto ran for the Florida House of Representatives from the 40th district, unsuccessfully challenging Republican incumbent Andy Gardiner.

+In April 2007, he won the crowded Democratic primary in a special election for the Florida House of Representatives from the 49th district to replace Republican incumbent John Quinones, who had resigned to run for the Osceola County Commission.
 In the general election, Soto defeated former State Representative Anthony Suarez, the Republican nominee, with 52 percent of the vote.
 Soto was overwhelmingly reelected in 2008 and 2010.

 During his three terms in the Florida House, Soto supported laws to curb illegal street racing, passed the “John C Curry” Firefighter Death Benefit Act to protect families of fallen firefighters who died in training exercises, and the Bus Driver Notification Act to help school bus safety.

 Florida Senate

-In 2012, Florida Senate districts were redrawn, and Soto opted not to run for reelection in the House but instead to run for the newly created 14th district, which included predominantly Latino areas of Orange, Osceola, and Polk Counties.
-He won his party's nomination uncontested and defeated Republican nominee Will McBride with over 70% of the vote.
+In 2012, Florida Senate districts were redrawn, and Soto opted not to run for reelection in the House but instead to run for the newly created 14th Senate district, which included predominantly Latino areas of Orange, Osceola, and Polk Counties.
+He won his party's nomination uncontested and defeated Republican nominee Will McBride with over 70 percent of the vote.

-In 2013, Soto voted for legislation to expedite driver's license access for DREAMers but it was ultimately vetoed by Governor Rick Scott, setting off statewide protests.
-He unsuccessfully proposed an amendment to require jury votes of 10 jurors rather than a majority of 7 for death penalties.

-In 2014, Soto led the Democratic House and Senate Caucuses in drafting a Congressional map during the 2014 Special Session on Redistricting.
+In 2013, Soto proposed an amendment to require jury votes of 10 jurors rather than a majority of 7 for death penalties; the amendment did not pass.
+The following year, Soto led the Democratic House and Senate Caucuses in drafting a Congressional map during the 2014 Special Session on Redistricting.

 During the 2015 legislative session, Soto helped secure $11.9 million in funding for Valencia College's Poinciana campus.
 He also successfully pushed for $20 million to restore the Kissimmee River.
 This earned him the Audubon Society of Florida's "Champion of the Everglades" award.
-Soto also proposed legislation to ban fracking in Florida.
 He secured $10 million in Florida's budget to promote economic growth in Osceola County for a new facility to manufacture high-tech sensors, but Governor Scott vetoed the project.
-Soto also introduced a bill to boost minimum teacher pay to $50,000 per year.

-Soto steered funding to his district, including $15 million for the UCF Sensors Manufacturing Center, $12 million to complete the construction of the Poinciana Valencia College campus, $4 million in supplemental school construction money, $750,000 for the Northern Everglades and Lake Toho initiatives, and $150,000 for a transition house that offers temporary housing for veterans.
-In 2016, Soto supported Chloe's Law to construct barriers around water bodies adjacent to state roads, the Deaf Floridian's ID bill, and the Juvenile Clean Slate bill, which automatically seals misdemeanor records for juveniles who reach 21 years of age and do not reoffend as adults.
+In 2016, Soto helped steer funding to his district, including $15 million for the UCF Sensors Manufacturing Center, $12 million to complete the construction of the Poinciana Valencia College campus, $4 million in supplemental school construction money, $750,000 for the Northern Everglades and Lake Toho initiatives, and $150,000 for transition housing for veterans.
+He also supported that year Chloe's Law to construct barriers around water bodies adjacent to state roads, the Deaf Floridian's ID bill, and the Juvenile Clean Slate bill, which automatically sealed misdemeanor records for juveniles who reach 21 years of age and do not reoffend as adults.